idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### Prioritize Ruthlessly

 A great mantra for life, individual contributors, and especially folks supporting more junior folks.
 A great article that deep dives into the topic [here](https://alexturek.com/2022-03-07-How-to-do-less/).

+### How to provide coarse estimates SWAG/T-Shirt size

+* **T-Shirt size** - This is a method of cost estimation that uses sizes (S, M, L, XL) to correspond with costs.
+This method may not be universally understood as its time units are not an industry standard.
+An alternative is stating the actual time unit, such as 2 weeks, a month, a quarter, etc.
+* **SWAG (Scientific Wild Ass Guess)** - This is another method for cost estimation.
+In this context, it's synonymous with T-Shirt size.

+When asked to provide a SWAG, the main goal is to stack rank projects.
+This is done by computing the return on investment (ROI), where the Return is based on DS Impact Sizing, and the Investment is based on the Engineering cost.

+For half-level planning, we'll estimate the cost in a coarse manner (in engineering quarters) to understand two things:

+1. If we have enough capacity, which is calculated by multiplying the number of engineers by the number of quarters.
+2. The fastest possible shipment time, calculated by the critical path assuming all engineers are available from the start.

+For example:

+Suppose it takes 1 quarter for backend, 1 for Android, and 3 for iOS, but the tasks need to be completed one after another (in series).
+This would total 6 engineering quarters.
+The critical path, or the longest sequence of tasks, is 3 quarters.

 ## Hiring